slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

 amount | decimal | The collection request amount currency | string | The 3 letter ISO currency code for the collection request. **Note:**: BXC is the Beyonic Test Currency code.
 See the "Testing" section for more information.
-Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) phonenumber | string | The phone number that the collection request is intended for, in international format, starting with a + reason | string or null | Internal description or reason for this collection request metadata | hash | Any custom metadata that was added to the collection request when it was created created | string | The date that the collection request was created, in the UTC timezone.
+Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) phonenumber | string | The phone number that the collection request is intended for, in international format, starting with a + contact | object | The contact that has been matched to this request.
+See the "Contacts" section for more information. reason | string or null | Internal description or reason for this collection request metadata | hash | Any custom metadata that was added to the collection request when it was created created | string | The date that the collection request was created, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ"